LFPy/LFPy/documentation/sources/information.rst

 NEURON dependencies and installation on Mac OSX from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of the development work and testing of LFPy has been done on Max OS X 10.6.* Snow Leopard and 10.7.* Lion.
+Most of the development work and testing of LFPy has been done on MacOS (10.6-).
 Our preferred way of building Python has been through MacPorts; http://www.macports.org.
 Here is an step-by-step explanation on how to compile NEURON agains that installation of Python.
+Simpler solutions are stipulated above.

 To start using MacPorts, follow the instructions on http://www.macports.org/install.php.

 Building a python 2.7 environment using MacPorts issue in Terminal:
 ::

-    $ sudo port install python27 py27-ipython py27-numpy py27-matplotlib py27-scipy py27-cython
+    $ sudo port install python27 py27-ipython py27-numpy py27-matplotlib py27-scipy py27-cython py27-mpi4py py27-h5py

 Make the installed Python and IPython default:
 ::